Jump to:

 Patho-anatomy/physiology

-In frailty, the balance between the normal reaction to stressors — apoptosis and senescence — or the acceleration of either, changes mainly in these three systems:6-9
+In frailty, the balance between the normal reaction to stressors — apoptosis and senescence — or the acceleration of either, changes mainly in these three systems⁶

-Musculoskeletal: Sarcopenia (loss of muscle mass and function), VO2 max, strength and exercise tolerance, thermoregulation, energy expenditure, resting metabolic rate and muscle innervation.
+Musculoskeletal: Sarcopenia (loss of muscle mass and function), reduced VO₂ max, strength and exercise tolerance, altered thermoregulation, energy expenditure, resting metabolic rate, and muscle innervation contribute significantly to physical decline.
+Imaging biomarkers such as Dual-Energy X-ray Absorptiometry (DEXA), CT, MRI, ultrasound, and bioelectrical impedance analysis have been proposed to quantify sarcopenia and body composition.²⁵

-Immune: There is a decrease in immunoglobulin G (IgG), IgA, interleukin 2 (IL-2) and mitogen response.
-There is an increase in IL-6, IL-10 and C-reactive protein (CRP).
-A recent meta-analysis showed that frailty and pre-frailty are associated with higher inflammatory parameters in particular CRP and IL-6.
-There is also a demonstrated association between frailty and clotting markers that could represent triggering of the clotting cascade by immune system activation10.
+Immune: There is a decrease in Immunoglobulin G (IgG), IgA, Interleukin 2 (IL-2), and mitogen response.
+There is an increase in IL-6, IL-10, and C-reactive protein (CRP).
+A recent meta-analysis showed that frailty and pre-frailty are associated with higher inflammatory parameters, particularly CRP and IL-6.¹⁰ Additionally, oxidative stress markers and mitochondrial dysfunction have been implicated in promoting systemic inflammation and accelerating cellular aging.
+Clotting markers associated with immune system activation may also contribute to adverse outcomes.²⁵

 Essentials of Assessment